oleander/wimp-rb/README.md

 3. None of the credentials in this project are my own.
 They're only created to be used in the specs.
-They might therefore already be exired when you read this.
+They might therefore already be expired when you read this.

 ## Contributing